 What do you think of James Paul Gee’s 16 Principles of Good Video Games and Good Learning?
 How might you incorporate them into your teaching style and curriculum?

 Interested in learning more?
-Read the 7 Advantages of Game-Based Learning Strategies and discover how game-based learning platforms are emerging as a powerful tool to ignite student curiosity, boost engagement, and ultimately improve academic performance.
+Get the 31 Game-Based Learning Resources or read the 7 Advantages of Game-Based Learning Strategies and discover how to leverage this powerful tool to ignite student curiosity, boost engagement, and ultimately improve academic performance.